-Welcome to my world of fine art wildlife photography, where you can purchase prints, books and photographic safaris or just enjoy photographs of wonderful wildlife.
+Welcome to my world of fine art wildlife photography, where you can purchase prints, books and photo safaris or just to enjoy photographs of wildlife.
 Check back often, as this site is updated regularly.

-I’m a photographer of wildlife from New Zealand living in London.
-I arrived in late 1989 for a six-month journey and I’m still here, journeying over thirty years later.
-Some of my favourite places to photograph wildlife are Kenya, Uganda, India, and Richmond Park which is just a few miles from my home in London.
+I am a photographer of wildlife from New Zealand living in London.
+I arrived in late 1989 for six months and I’m still here thirty years later.
+Some of my favourite places to photograph are Kenya, Uganda, India and, just a few miles from my home in London, Richmond Park.

-I prefer a fine art style, choosing to appeal to buyers of framed photography.
-Although I have a preference towards black and white, colour features strongly too.
+I favour a fine art style, choosing to appeal to buyers of framed photography.
+I have a preference towards black and white, although colour features too.

-I have acquired each portfolio of the Wildlife Photographer of the Year series since its inception in 1991.
+I have acquired each portfolio of the Wildlife Photographer of the Year series since their inception in 1991.
 They have been and continue to be my biggest inspiration.
-In 2011 it was a privilege to see my picture A Flick of the Tail chosen for its cover.
+In 2011 it was a privilege to see my picture A Flick of the Tail chosen for the cover, and to have been awarded six times in the Wildlife Photographer of the Year Awards.

 My other award successes have included winning image in the Mammals category of the GDT European Wildlife Photographer of the Year in 2016 with Mud Monster, and the People’s Choice winner in the 2018 edition of Wildlife Photographer of the Year with my image of two lions, Bond of Brothers.
 I have held exhibitions of my work in London galleries since 2013.